neondatabase/website/content/docs/reference/cli-roles.md

 | --project-id         | Project ID                           | string | Only if your Neon account has more than one project |
 | --branch          | Branch ID                            | string | |

-If a branch ID or name is not provided, the command assumes the role Sresides in the primary branch of the project.
+If a branch ID or name is not provided, the command assumes the role resides in the primary branch of the project.

 #### Example